QuantLaw/legal-data-preprocessing/README.md

 - Hierarchy graphs of the individual Titles are combined and edges for cross-references are added within and between Titles.

-Each annual version of the US Code is stored at `../legal-networks-data/us/4_crossreference_graph` in three files as a nodes-list, an edge-list and networkx graph stored as gpickle.gz-file in the subfolder `seqitems`.
+Each annual version of the US Code is stored at `../legal-networks-data/us/4_crossreference_graph` in three files as a nodeslist, an edgelist and networkx graph stored as gpickle.gz-file in the subfolder `seqitems`.
 The node-list contains all nodes, whereas subseqitems are excluded in the networkx file.
 (Result of step: `crossreference_graph`)

+The combined data regarding the US Code and the CFR is located at `us_reg` folders next to the `us` folder.

 #### 5. Snapshot Mapping Edgelists

-Snapshot mapping edgelists are stored at `../legal-networks-data/us/5_snapshot_mapping_edgelist`.
+Snapshot mapping edgelists are stored at `../legal-networks-data/us/5_snapshot_mapping_edgelist` and ``../legal-networks-data/us_reg/5_snapshot_mapping_edgelist``.

 #### Germany